 The Training in Urban Medicine and Public Health (TRIUMPH) program is a focus within the MD Program curriculum at the University of Wisconsin School of Medicine and Public Health.

-The Training in Urban Medicine and Public Health program seeks UW medical students who are committed to providing health care for urban populations and to reducing health disparities.
+TRIUMPH seeks UW medical students who are committed to providing health care for medically underserved urban populations and reducing health disparities.

-The program integrates clinical medicine and community and public health in a combined third- and fourth-year curriculum.
-The program combines Milwaukee-based third-year primary care, obstetrics and gynecology, internal medicine rotations, the fourth-year preceptorship and electives with community and public health experiences.
+Currently, TRIUMPH integrates clinical medicine and community and public health in a combined third- and fourth-year curriculum.
+The program combines Milwaukee-based third-year primary care, obstetrics and gynecology, internal medicine rotations, the acting internship, electives and community and public health projects.

 TRIUMPH, established in 2008, is led and coordinated by an enthusiastic team of UW School of Medicine and Public Health faculty and staff located in Madison and Milwaukee.
 The program is an important component of our integration as a school of medicine and public health.

 The UW School of Medicine and Public Health also works with the University of Wisconsin System and community partners to implement the Rural and Urban Scholars in Community Health (RUSCH) pipeline program to recruit and prepare motivated undergraduate students who wish to serve rural and urban communities.